eliranwong/wsl2/gui_tricks/windows_shortcuts.md

 # Windows startmenu shortcuts

-At the time of writing, Windows startmenu shortcuts generated with pengwin-setup are not working.
+At the time of writing, Windows startmenu shortcuts generated with pengwin-setup are not working for WSL2.

 Below are the fixes.